 That was why Jiraiya wanted to show Naruto the world outside of Konoha.
 Before he could collapse under the obligations and pain, he would offer him a taste of what a shinobi really was, and help him make a conscious decision.

-"I want to take Naruto with me in a three–year training period" he finally explained, turning around towards the busty woman again.
-"I am aware that Akatsuki won't attack Naruto for the next few years, and Sasuke is safe in the village because as my spies said, Orochimaru already possessed another body.
-There will be no other exchange for the next three years as well, and that leaves enough time for both to train by themselves".
+"I want to take Naruto with me on a three–year training period," he finally said, turning around to look at her again.
+"I am aware that Akatsuki won't attack Naruto for the next few years, and Sasuke is safe in the village.
+Orochimaru had to possess another body, or risk dying, so as long as he's guarded, there won't be problems for at least three years.
+That gives enough time to plan what to do about Orochimaru's goals with the Uchiha, and to give Naruto enough training".

-And yet… Naruto was the reason she'd decided to come back.
+And yet… Naruto was the reason for her return to the village.

-A part of her was not ready to let him go away, but she had to think about his wellbeing firsrt and foremost, and that was…
+A part of her was not ready to let him leave, but she had to think about his wellbeing first and foremost, and that was…

+Jiraiya pressed on.
 "I will take care of him, Tsunade, this is a promise.
-I care for him just as much as you do, and I will make him strong," Jiraiya tried to reassure her former teammate.
+I care for him just as much as you do, and I will make him strong," he tried to reassure her former teammate.
 He wasn't one to make shallow promises, after all.
+"If there are any problems with allowing a genin to leave, we'll deal with them one by one.
+But not even the elders can negate I am the best protection Naruto can have against Akatsuki".

 Tsunade had the sudden urge to stand up and hit him, all be damned, but she knew she'd have to eventually relent to the white haired man's wishes.
 For Naruto.
 That was all for him.

-Jiraiya nodded at the acceptance he saw in her eyes, his shoulders relaxing.
+Jiraiya nodded at the acceptance he saw in her eyes, his shoulders relaxing slightly.

 "I will go right now, then," he smiled at her, receiving a tired smile back –for once, they had not bickered.
 It felt good.

-Both Jiraiya and Tsunade tensed as a figure appeared in front of the Hokage's desk without the use of a smoke curtain, kneeling in front of the blonde with his head looking down.
+Both Jiraiya and Tsunade tensed as a figure appeared in front of the Hokage's desk without the use of a smoke curtain, kneeling in front of the woman with his head facing down.

-ANBU, as opposed to normal ranking shinobi, took orders directly from the Hokage in charge, and were trained to answer to the Kage's will alone; they did not respond to the authority of the Elder Council, nor to the Clan Head's Council either, and were a secluded category, separated from the usual ranking methods.
+ANBU, as opposed to normal ranking shinobi, took orders directly from the Hokage in charge, and were trained to answer to the Kage's will alone; they did not respond to the authority of the Elder Council, nor to the Clan Head's Council either, and were a secluded category, separated from the usual shinobi rankings.

-They were the elite of the village, respected and feared for their skills and courage.
+They were the elite of the village, respected and feared for their skills and courage, Tsunade's personal guard during public situations and first in line in battle and ambush.

-In peace times, the number of ANBU teams was of five, but during war times it could increase exponentially, and all of them only responded to the main squad's leader, that was also the commander of the whole ANBU troop division.
+During peaceful times, the number of ANBU teams in service was five, but during war times it could increase exponentially.
+Squad members took orders from their leaders, and all of them only answered to the main squad's captain, who was the corps' commander.

-Between the ranks of the ANBU, identities were often shared amongst teams, some deciding not to share it even then, some allowing the whole division to know; as it was, ANBU protected their own identity as well as their partners'.
-Loyal and secretive, one of their assignments was to protect the village and hunt down missing–nin (the hunter–nin's division was especially trained for that purpose), even though they also got missions that ranked from A–special to S, that normal Jounin could not take –usually assassinations.
+Between the ranks of the ANBU, identities were often shared amongst teammates, some deciding not to share it at all, some allowing the whole division to know; as it was, ANBU protected their own identity as well as their partners'.
+Loyal and secretive, one of their assignments was to protect the village and hunt down traitors (the Hunters' division was especially trained for that purpose), even though they also got missions that ranked from A–special to S, which were usually assassinations or undercover missions in enemy territory.
+Jounin shinobi were allowed to take up to A, although there were special cases where certain Jounin's skills overlapped those of the ANBU, and they were allowed higher ranking missions.

-To be accepted within the ANBU division, a shinobi didn't need to go through any standard exam or reach a certain level; outsiders thought that to qualify to the ANBU, one had to be at least of Jounin level, but in truth the troops held separate exams individually, offering a position to someone they deemed worthy or by accepting the Hokage's few selections once every year.
+To be accepted within the ANBU division, a shinobi didn't need to go through any standard exam or reach a certain level; outsiders thought that to qualify as an ANBU choice one had to be at least of Jounin level, but in truth the troops held separate exams individually, offering a position to someone they deemed worthy or by accepting the Hokage's suggested choices every year or so.

-The chosen ones would be placed under supervision for a month, and they would then be trained intensively.
-After that period, they would get tested to see whether they were skilled enough to be accepted into the divisions.
+The chosen ones would be placed under supervision for a month, and they would then be trained intensively to even out their skills and enhance their personal traits.
+After that period, they would get tested to see whether they were skilled enough to be accepted into the division.

 Since ANBU life could interfere with normal ranking missions, and that protecting their own identity would bring out questions that could not be answered, most of the ninja in active duty that belonged to the ANBU troops were uninterested in formalities, and never took the Jounin exam.

-The fewer ninja that actually decided to take and pass the Jounin exam were only the ones that strictly had to, either because their clan expected them to, knowing about their position (and thus leaking out the news to take pride for the clan) or because it would have seemed strange not to.
+The few ninja that actually decided to take and pass the Jounin exam were only the ones that strictly had to, either because their clan expected them to, knowing about their position (and thus leaking out the news to gain pride for the clan) or because it would have seemed strange not to.
+Some simply enjoyed the rush, or the need to look strong in front of their village.

-ANBU never cared for age, ranks or families and bloodlines, as acceptation within the troops was merely for personal skills, individual tests and training, and to actually be accepted was both a great honour and a great responsibility.
+ANBU never cared for age, rank or families and bloodlines; being accepted within the troops was merely thanks to personal skills, individual tests and training, and to actually be accepted was both a great honour and a great responsibility.

-After all, masks only reflected what was behind them, and Hyoo was just as dangerous and threatening as the animal drawn on his mask was.
+ANBU masks only reflected the person behind them, and Hyoo was just as dangerous and feral as the animal painted on his mask was.

 "Panther, what is the meaning of your appearance here?
-The weekly report has been given yesterday already… has something happened that I am not aware of?"
+I have already received your weekly report yesterday… has something happened that I am not aware of?"

 The kneeling ninja finally stood up, keeping his back slightly slouched in order to appear shorter than the Hokage herself, and cleared his throat.